 Your hand and wrist are vital to everyday function, and when problems arise, they may require attention.
-The providers at Orthopedic Associates of Long Island are dedicated to providing patients with surgical and nonsurgical solutions for the hand and wrist when problems arise.
+The providers at Orthopedic Associates of Long Island are dedicated to providing patients with surgical and nonsurgical solutions for the hand and wrist.

 Below are just a few of the more common conditions that might result in treatment or hand surgery by our team:

 - Fractures in the wrist – when a bone in the body has been fractured, it often requires repositioning and casting.
 Patients who have fractures in the wrist or hand will want to have a series of x-rays performed to get a definitive diagnosis, and then work with their doctor to heal the area if needed with casting and other techniques.